Race (2016 film): Development

 John Boyega was initially set to star as Owens; however, he eventually dropped out to star in Star Wars: The Force Awakens. and was subsequently replaced by Stephan James.
 German and Canadian distribution was handled by Squareone Entertainment and Entertainment One with Focus Features handling the distribution in the United States.

 Filming

 Principal photography started on 24 July 2014, in Montreal, and on location at Olympic Stadium in Berlin.

 Release

-On October 1, 2014, Focus Features originally set a release date for April 8, 2016.
+On October 1, 2014, Focus Features originally set a release date of April 8, 2016.
 However, in August 2015, the release date was pushed up to February 19, 2016.

 On February 15, an advanced screening was shown at Mershon Auditorium at Ohio State University, Owens' alma mater.
 Jesse Owens' two daughters and Stephan James were in attendance and addressed the crowd.
 The President of Ohio State, Michael V. Drake, also addressed the crowd and spoke briefly about Owens' global impact and life at Ohio State.
 It was released by Entertainment One in Canada, Focus Features in the United States on 19 February 2016, Eagle Pictures in Italy on 31 March 2016, and SquareOne Entertainment in Germany on 5 May 2016.